 Woodscapes is an exterior wood stain made and sold by Sherwin Williams.
-The solid finish is the only stain I use for vertical surfaces like fences and siding.
+The solid finish is the only stain I use for staining fences and cedar siding.
 The stain is available in both an oil-based and waterborne version, but my review is based on the waterborne option.

-Before applying the stain, I first spray a mix of bleach, water and detergent onto existing mildew, allowing it to soak into the wood for about ten minutes, followed by a thorough power washing.
+Before applying the stain, I first spray a mix of bleach, water, and detergent onto existing mildew, allowing it to soak into the wood for about 10 minutes, followed by a thorough power washing.
 I have returned to homes I stained many years ago, using this product, that show no signs of mildew growth.

 The oil-based version of this stain though is a different story.
 While I haven't personally used it, there are complaints about mildew forming not long after staining.
 This is because the resins in oil-based stain and paint actually feed mildew, which is why I typical use water-based products.
 Oil stain also tends to peel more than fade.

 In my experience using the water-based Woodscapes in the solid finish, the stain hasn't peeled where I have used it.
 Like any product, the surface needs to be power washed and scraped if the previous coating is loose and peeling.
 After power washing, the wood should have two or three days to completely dry before applying the stain.

 Although I haven't used the oil-based Woodscapes, there are complaints about the stain peeling and attracting mildew.
 When in doubt, I recommend going with the water-based option to avoid problems.